getfem/getfem/doc/sphinx/source/userdoc/model_contact_friction.rst

 ``multname_n`` should be a fem variable representing the contact stress.
 An inf-sup condition between ``multname_n`` and ``varname_u`` is required.
-The augmentation parameter ``dataname_r`` should be chosen in a range of acceptable values. ``dataname_friction_coeff`` is the friction coefficient which could be constant or defined on a finite element method.
+The augmentation parameter ``dataname_r`` should be chosen in a range of acceptable values.

+The parameter `dataname_friction_coeffs` contains the Coulomb friction coefficient and optionally an adhesional shear stress threshold and the tresca limit shear stress.
+For constant coefficients its size is from 1 to 3.
+For coefficients described on a finite element method, this vector contains a number of single values, value pairs or triplets equal to the number of the corresponding mesh_fem's basic dofs.

-Possible values for ``option`` is 1 for the non-symmetric Alart-Curnier augmented Lagrangian method, 2 for the symmetric one, 3 for the non-symmetric Alart-Curnier method with an additional augmentation and 4 for a new unsymmetric method.
+Possible values for `option` is 1 for the non-symmetric Alart-Curnier augmented Lagrangian method, 2 for the symmetric one, 3 for the non-symmetric Alart-Curnier method with an additional augmentation and 4 for a new unsymmetric method.
 The default value is 1.
+Option 4, assumes pure Coulomb friction and ignores any adhesional stress and tresca limit coefficients.

 ``dataname_alpha`` and ``dataname_wt`` are optional parameters to solve evolutionary friction problems. ``dataname_gamma`` and ``dataname_vt`` denote optional data for adding a parameter-dependent sliding velocity to the friction